TheKingAde/alx-low_level_programming/0x00-hello_world/README.md

 cisfun script: compiles C files and save them with cisfun 1st C program: uses the puts function to print a string 2nd C program: uses the printf function
+3rd C program: C program that prints the size of various types on the computer it is compiled and run on